dbalsom/fluxfox/README.md

     * A format designed around the internal representation of disks in the 86Box emulator.
 Bitstream based and flexible in terms of per-track parameters, it also allows exact encoding of bitcell length to support track wrapping.

+Some Bitstream-level formats, such as MFM and HFE, do not support specifying an absolute bit length.
+This can cause problems when emulating certain copy-protection schemes that involve precise handling of reading across the index (track wrapping).

 ### Flux-Based Disk Images

 These images are created with specialized hardware that records the raw flux transitions reported by a disk drive.
 This